habibaadam/habibaadam/README.md

  # 💫 About Me:
  <div align="center">
-Aspiring Jnr Software Engineer, enjoying coding with the MERN stack, and sometimes switching to Flask :) 🖤
+A Jnr Software Engineer(Backend), enjoying coding with the MERN stack with Typescript, and sometimes switching to Flask :) 🖤
  </div>
  <br/>